clear-code/xmlua/docs/reference/savable.md

 -- <body>World</body>
 ```

 You can serialize a node set.
+All nodes are serialized and serialized strings are concatenated.

 ```lua
 local xmlua = require("xmlua")